Choroid plexus carcinoma

 Radiation therapy uses high-energy beams, such as X-rays or protons, to kill tumor cells.
 Radiation therapy can come from a machine outside your body (external beam radiation), or, in very rare cases, radiation can be placed inside your body close to your brain tumor (brachytherapy).

 External beam radiation can focus just on the area of your brain where the tumor is located, or it can be applied to your entire brain (whole-brain radiation).
-Whole-brain radiation is most often used to treat cancer that has spread to the brain from some other part of the body.
+Whole-brain radiation is most often used to treat cancer that spreads to the brain from some other part of the body and forms multiple tumors in the brain.

 Stereotactic radiosurgery is not a form of surgery in the traditional sense.
 Instead, radiosurgery uses multiple beams of radiation to give a highly focused form of radiation treatment to kill the tumor cells in a very small area.
 Each beam of radiation isn't particularly powerful, but the point where all the beams meet — at the brain tumor — receives a very large dose of radiation to kill the tumor cells.